How to Avoid Dangerous Vehicle Rollovers

 - Watch the load.
 Overloading any vehicle decreases its stability and the worst thing to do is to place heavy loads on the roof.
 Try to stay well within the load ratings specified by the manufacturer.
 (They should be noted in your owner’s manual.)
 Try to place the heaviest cargo low on the floor and as far from the tailgate and as close to the center of the vehicle as possible.

 - Monitor your speed.
-Oxnard has speed limits posted as well as recommended speeds for corners and curves.
+Johnson City has speed limits posted as well as recommended speeds for corners and curves.
 It is important to pay attention to these recommended speeds.
 Speed makes a vehicle's tendencies to roll over more severe, and it also makes more demands on a driver's attention and skill.
 About 40 percent of fatal rollovers involve excessive speed, the government reports.

 - Beware especially careful on country roads.
 Almost three-quarters of fatal rollovers occur in rural areas on roads where the speed limit is 55 mph or more.
 According to the National Highway Traffic Safety Administration, those roads tended to be undivided highways without barriers.